Chickpea Curry Recipe

 Instructions

-• Lower the heat completely.
-Add salt, red chilli powder, turmeric, cumin powder, coriander powder and curry powder.
+- Lower the heat completely.
+Add salt, red chili powder, turmeric, cumin powder, coriander powder and curry powder (or garam masala).

-• Stir in the garam masala and sugar.
-Taste test and add more salt & garam masala if required.
+- Stir in the garam masala and sugar.
+Taste test and add more salt or garam masala if required.

 Notes